LCEPRPFD/LCEPRPFD.github.io/README.md

 The **problem.pddl** is generated according to the task goal.
 The **init** and the **goal** sections are specified by the first proposition prop<sub>0</sub> and the last proposition prop<sub>m</sub> of Π<sub>task</sub> respectively.

-The implementation for ROSPlan is generated at the same time.
+The configuration for ROSPlan is generated at the same time.
 Each action in the PDDL program is associated with a corresponding action implementation, e.g., action<sub>i</sub> is associated with **actionImplementationi.py**.
 In addition, each post-condition of the actions is associated with a corresponding sensing implementation, e.g., \textit{$prop_i$} with **sensingImplementationi.py**.
 The correspondence is defined in the LaunchFile.